-- · broker-dealers, - financial institutions, - · certain insurance companies, - · regulated investment companies or real estate investment trusts, - · investors liable for alternative minimum tax, - tax-exempt organizations, - taxpavers whose functional currency is not the dollar. - · persons who hold the ordinary shares through partnerships or other pass-through entities, - · persons who acquire their ordinary shares through the exercise of employee stock options or otherwise as compensation for services, - · investors who actually or constructively own, or have owned, 10 percent or more of our voting shares, and - investors holding ordinary shares as part of a straddle, appreciated financial position, a hedging transaction or a conversion transaction.
+- broker dealers, - financial institutions, - certain insurance companies, - regulated investment companies or real estate investment trusts, - investors liable for alternative minimum tax, - tax exempt organizations, - non-resident aliens of the United States or taxpayers whose functional currency is not the U.S. dollar, - persons who hold the ordinary shares through partnerships or other pass-through entities, - persons who acquire their ordinary shares through the exercise of employee stock options or otherwise as compensation for services, - investors who actually or constructively own, or have owned, 10 percent or more of our voting shares, and - investors holding ordinary shares as part of a straddle, appreciated financial position, a hedging transaction or a conversion transaction.